weiserlab/ambuj/position.md

 * Wireless tesbeds, software defined radios
 * Language models, and other such buzzwords!

-We value curiosity, creativity, diligence, and a passion for engineering real-world systems, conducting experiments and motivation for learning.
+We value curiosity, creativity, diligence, and a passion for engineering real-world systems.

 ## Open Positions